QwikDev/qwik/packages/qwik-city/runtime/src/api.md

     readonly frontmatter?: Readonly<Record<string, any>>;
     readonly links?: readonly DocumentLink[];
     readonly meta?: readonly DocumentMeta[];
+    // Warning: (ae-incompatible-release-tags) The symbol "scripts" is marked as @public, but its signature references "DocumentScript" which is marked as @alpha readonly scripts?: readonly DocumentScript[];
     readonly styles?: readonly DocumentStyle[];
     readonly title?: string;
 }